 You can select which settings to save when the camera is turned off.
 The following settings can be saved: Flash mode, Drive mode, White Balance, Sensitivity, EV Compensation, Flash Exp.
-Comp., Playback Display, Scene Display and File No. The default setting is [Off] for [Scene Display], and [On] for the other settings.
+Comp., Auto Bracket, Playback Display and File No. The default setting is all [On].

-- Select [Memory] in the [ Rec.
+- Select [Memory] in the [Rec.
 Mode] menu. - Press the four-way controller (▶).

-The [Memory] screen appears.
+The memory screen appears.

-- 3 Use the four-way controller (▲ ▼) to choose an item. - 4 Use the four-way controller (◀▶) to select ☑ (On) or □ (Off). - 7 Press the MENU button twice.
+- 3 Use the four-way controller (▲ ▼) to choose an item. - Use the four-way controller (◀▶) to select ☑ (On) or □ (Off). - 5 Press the MENU button twice.

 [File No.] sets whether to save a sequential number for the file name.
-See "Selecting the File Number Setting" (p.213).
+See "Selecting the File Number Setting" (p.230).